Retailer Policy Manual

 Section 3.1 No Play at Work

-Lottery Retailers will not, at any time, purchase, play, validate or check their personal lottery tickets at their location of employment.
-Lottery Retailers may play BCLC lottery games at other lottery retail locations where they are not employed
+Lottery Site Employees will not, at any time, purchase, play, validate or check their personal lottery tickets, or any BCLC authorized product, at their location of employment or where they are contracted to sell lottery tickets.
+Lottery Site Employees may participate in BCLC lottery games and BCLC authorized products at other lottery retail locations where they are not employed or contracted to sell lottery tickets.
+Site Registrants who do not operate a lottery terminal, work at a Site, or are not involved in the handling, selling and/or validating of lottery products are exempt.

 Section 3.2 Lottery Retailer Prize Claims

-All Lottery Retailers and Lottery Retailer Family Members must declare themselves to be a Lottery Retailer or Lottery Retailer Family Member when claiming a prize at any BCLC Prize Payout office or BCLC Regional Prize Payout Centre.
+All Lottery Retailers, Lottery Site Employees and Lottery Retailer Family Members must declare themselves to be a Lottery Retailer, Lottery Site Employee or Lottery Retailer Family Member when claiming a prize at any BCLC Prize Payout office or BCLC Regional Prize Payout Centre.

-Lottery Retailers and Lottery Retailer Family Members will undergo an investigation by BCLC Corporate Security.
+Lottery Retailers, Lottery Site Employees and Lottery Retailer Family Members will undergo an investigation by BCLC Investigations.
 BCLC recommends that Lottery Retailer Family Members purchase, play or validate their personal lottery tickets at a lottery retail location where their spouse (including common law), child or parent, or any individual who resides at the same residence is not employed.
 This will assist Lottery Retailer Family Members during the prize claim investigation process.

-The Information and Privacy Commissioner of British Columbia, the oversight body for the Freedom of Information and Protection of Privacy Act (British Columbia), has stated that Lottery Retailers should anticipate that their prize claims will be subject to a higher standard of scrutiny and should expect a lesser degree of privacy than other members of the public.
+Lottery Retailers and Lottery Site Employees should anticipate that their prize claims will be subject to a higher standard of scrutiny and should expect a lesser degree of privacy than other members of the public.

 Section 4